hpcleuven/VscDocumentation/source/cloud/access.md

 New users can obtain an account by following [the procedure described here](/access/vsc_account.rst).
-Once you have an account, contact if you want to start a new OpenStack project, or join an existing one.
+Once you have an account, contact us if you want to start a new OpenStack project, or join an existing one.

 You can interact with the VSC Cloud using the OpenStack Dashboard, a web